SekerDAO/Usul/README.md

 Welcome to the [Zodiac](https://github.com/gnosis/zodiac) Usul Module.

-This module — another tool in the Zodiac DAO standard — provides a proposal core that can register swappable voting contracts called `Strategies`, allowing DAOs to choose from various on-chain voting methods that best suit their needs.
+This module — a tool in the Zodiac DAO standard — provides a proposal core that can register swappable voting contracts called `Strategies`, allowing DAOs to choose from various on-chain voting methods that best suit their needs.

 The available voting methods as of this time are...
-- OZ Linear Voting ERC20
+- Linear Voting OZ ERC20 [Using OZ Voting token](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/extensions/ERC20Votes.sol)
-- OZ Linear Voting ERC20 + Membership Gate
+- Linear Voting OZ ERC20 + Membership Gate
-- Comp Governor Bravo Linear Voting ERC20
-- Single Weight ERC20
+- Single Weight OZ ERC20
 - Simple Membership Voting (No Token)

+The following strategies are a WIP (PRs welcome for additional strategies!)
 - Quadratic Voting ERC20 + Membership Gate

-The following strategies are a WIP (PRs welcome for additional strategies!)
 - Conviction ERC20 Voting
 - NFT Voting (Weighted and Single)
 - BrightID Member Voting